manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Freezing_a_table.md

 UNFREEZE tbl1[, tbl2, ...]
 ```

-`UNFREEZE` reactivates previously blocked operations and resumes the internal compaction service.
+`UNFREEZE` decreases locked counter of the table, and if it reaches zero, reactivates previously blocked operations and resumes the internal compaction service.
 All operations waiting for a table to unfreeze will also be unfrozen and complete normally.

 <!-- request Example -->
 ```sql